 Are you jumping in and out of a forklift or wagon all day?

 Shoes are not for you.
-You could probably opt for a composite protective standard to keep your boots lightweight, but there is added risk to your ankles from climbing down from your truck.
+You could probably opt for a composite foot/ankle protective standard to keep your boots lightweight, but there is added risk to your ankles from climbing down from your truck.
 You need a boot with good support, not just padding, to keep your ankle from turning, so look for an "A" code.

 Steel midsoles are not recommended for drivers unless absolutely necessary.
 The steel plate tends to wear through the sole reasonably quickly with the constant movement of the feet on the pedals.
 Go for a composite toed and midsole ankle boot if your risk assessment permits it.